 Activities for people living with dementia

 At Anchor, we work with our customers to create something called a Life Story.
 Creating a Life Story involves recording relevant aspects of a person’s past with the aim of using this information to benefit them in their present situation.
-Developing Life Stories for people living with dementia enables the people caring from them to understand more about their personality, feelings, loved ones, experiences and future aspirations.
+Developing Life Stories for people living with dementia enables the people caring from for them to understand more about their personality, feelings, loved ones, experiences and future aspirations.